heikkivihersalo/kotisivu-block-theme/.vite/README.md

 import { viteBlocks } from './.vite/index.ts';
 ```

-**⚠️ Important**: This plugin requires path mappings to be configured - it does not support single block builds.

 ## Usage

 ### Required Configuration with Path Mappings

 The plugin requires path mappings to discover and build blocks.
-Configure it in your Vite setup:
+Path mappings are mandatory:

 ```javascript
 viteBlocks({